fortran-lang/talks/deRSE23/README.md

 ## Abstract

-A thriving community is vital for the success and long-term survival of a programming language.
+A thriving community is vital for the success and continuity of a programming language.
 Despite the importance of Fortran in science and engineering, and evolution of the language itself, attracting new users and retaining existing ones has proven challenging for Fortran.

-In this talk, I will share the recent Fortran-lang community efforts including the Fortran package manager, standard library, website, LFortran compiler and other tools.
+In this talk, I will present the efforts of the Fortran-lang community including the Fortran package manager, standard library, website, LFortran compiler and other tools.
 Fortran-lang aims to provide a central place for Fortran users, complementing the language standardization committee and compiler vendor communities.
-Building upon the common best practices in software development, we hope to reduce the language learning curve and promote Fortran in the future.
+Building upon the common best practices in software development, we aim to reduce the language learning curve and promote Fortran adoption.